-Look for features that can affect upon hearing quality, such as noise reduction and wind noise reduction.
+Look for features that can affect hearing quality, such as tinnitus masking and wind noise reduction.

-Other features, such as Bluetooth connectivity and remote controls can affect cost, which may not be as important to you.
+Other features, such as Bluetooth connectivity and remote controls, can affect cost, which may or may not be as important to you.

 Give yourself time to adjust to wearing hearing aids.
-Your voice may sound strangely to you at first.
-As time passes, you will become more adept to using your hearing aids and be able to appreciate the difference they can make in your quality of life.
+Your voice may sound strange to you at first.
+As time passes, you’ll become more adept to using your hearing aids and be able to appreciate the difference they can make in your quality of life.

-If you’re deciding between rechargeable hearing aids and hearing aids that use one-time-use batteries, some things to consider include:
+If you’re deciding between rechargeable hearing aids and hearing aids that have one-time-use batteries, some things to consider include:

 Ease of use

-Rechargeable hearing aids do not require manual removal and replacement of small button batteries.
+Rechargeable hearing aids don’t require manual removal and replacement of small button batteries.
 It can be challenging to swap out button batteries, especially if you have arthritis, diabetic nerve damage, poor vision, or limited dexterity for any reason.

 If you have trouble removing and installing button batteries, they can easily be dropped on the floor, left forgotten on a table, or lost.

-Small children or pets can easily eat or chew misplaced button batteries.
+Small children and pets can easily eat or chew misplaced button batteries.

 Loose button batteries can also be mistaken for pills and accidentally ingested.

 Ingested button batteries are a dangerous health risk.
-They can cause internal burns or choking.
+They can cause internal burns or throat pain.

 Most people charge hearing aids overnight, while they’re asleep.
 It takes 3 to 4 hours for most hearing aids to charge fully.
-Leaving them in the charging station for more time will not drain the battery or harm them in any way.
+Leaving them in the charging station for more time won’t drain the battery or harm them in any way.